unm-ieee/ECE_Material/README.md

 __Contributors__
 <br>tropical-peach :: Steven Seppala (steventseppala@gmail.com)

+__Change Log__

+**The change log will be periodically updated, but not every single commit, only add important things here.
+Else keep it in the commit comments**

 !!
+Updated 8 Feb 2017 <br>
+`Sectioned off scripting.
+Send requests to the issues or wiki once it is up and running` <br> !!
 Updated on 7 Feb 2017<br>
 `Added a few shell functions to start a baseline for code examples` <br>
 !!
 Updated on 21 Feb 2015<br>